Lothian and Borders Battalion, Army Cadet Force: Organisation

 As of January 2022, the Lothian and Borders Battalion ACF consists of appx.
-600 cadets and 150 adult volunteers in 34 detachments spread throughout the Lothian and Borders areas.
+700 cadets and 150 adult volunteers in 34 detachments spread throughout the Lothians and Border areas.
 Each Army Cadet Force 'county' is in-fact a battalion, and each 'detachment' is equivalent to that of a platoon.

 Lord-Lieutenant's Cadets

 The Lord-Lieutenant's Cadet is seen as the aide and representative of the cadet forces to the British royal family and the Lord-lieutenant in an administrative county Scotland.
 Typically, one is chosen from each of the main cadet forces, the Army Cadet Force, Air Training Corps and Sea Cadets (United Kingdom).
 Occasionally, one may also be chosen from the Combined Cadet Force.
 They are selected each year at the Spring Lord-lieutenant's awards in each county.

 They provide an essential link between the armed forces and the local community, assist with recruiting within the cadet forces and assist the county's Reserve Forces and Cadets Association.
 The cadet from each arm of the cadet forces is selected and appointed based on their outreach and participation within their squadron, detachment or unit, and is seen as one of the highest achievements in the Cadet Forces.